Ian Patrick Harris

+Early life

+Harris was born and grew up in Santa Cruz, California, USA.
+He attended San Lorenzo Valley High School.
+He was interested in stand-up comedy, writing short stories, boxing, martial arts and surfing.
+He describes his upbringing there as being influenced by hippie counter-culture and punk rock.

 Career

 Comedy

-In the year 1992, Ian moved to Los Angeles from Santa Cruz, California, with a friend.
+Harris moved from Santa Cruz to Los Angeles California, in 1992 with a friend.
 There they wrote the script Armaghetto, which they unsuccessfully tried to sell.
 Shortly after his arrival in Los Angeles he was asked, after an audition, to close the show Annex Sunday Night at the comedy club The Ice House.
 After that he toured the U.S. performing at comedy shows.
 He often appeared in the comedy club Punch Line.

-In 2000 he moved back to Los Angeles, where he earned a reputation for being brash and irreverent in his comedy.
+In 2000, he moved back to Los Angeles, where he earned a reputation for being brash and irreverent in his comedy.
 However, in 2006 he stopped doing stand-up comedy and touring, because of his production work and the birth of his daughter in 2005.

-In 2011 Harris came back to stand-up comedy, integrating skepticism and critical thinking into his act: "I’m a comedian.
-That’s what I am at my core."
 He has made fun of Vaccine controversies, glucose intolerance, politics, religions, and the homeopathic “cold preventer” Airborne.

 Six months after his comeback, Harris toured with comedians Jason Relser and Maurice Northup, doing a secular comedy show The Evolution of Comedy Tour.